Informed Asymmetric Actor-Critic: Leveraging Privileged Signals Beyond Full-State Access: Informed Asymmetric Actor-Critic

-Asymmetric actor-critic methods allow the critic to access additional information during training, unavailable to the actor and at execution.
-Prior approaches often rely on state-based critics $V^\pi(s)$ \cite{Pinto.2017}, which are generally ill-defined in POMDPs \cite{Baisero.2021}.
+Thus, the conditional-independence assumption offers a convenient modeling abstraction for introducing an information variable that is at least as informative about the underlying state as the execution-time observation, while preserving full generality.
+As a result, the informed POMDP framework naturally subsumes both standard POMDPs and settings with additional training-time signals, making it particularly well-suited for modeling asymmetric learning scenarios.

-\section{INFORMED ASYMMETRIC ACTOR-CRITIC}
+\section{Informed Asymmetric Actor-Critic}

-We introduce an asymmetric actor-critic framework that leverages arbitrary privileged information during training.
-Based on the informed POMDP paradigm, we define informed history-based value functions and derive an unbiased policy gradient for theoretically grounded asymmetric learning.
+In this section, we develop an asymmetric actor-critic framework that leverages arbitrary state-conditioned information during training.
+Building on the informed POMDP paradigm, we introduce informed history-based $Q$- and value functions and derive an unbiased policy gradient estimator.
+Our formulation generalizes the history-state critic of \citet{Baisero.2021}: instead of requiring full-state access, we show that any privileged signal $i_t \sim I(i_t \vert s_t)$ suffices to obtain unbiased value estimates, without imposing additional assumptions on the POMDP.
+This expands the set of usable training-time signals in asymmetric actor-critics, motivating the question of how to select among them.